Veslyquix/SRR_FEGBA/Readme.md

 Edelgard portrait by Redbean
 Dimitri portrait by emkat, Eden
 Claude portrait by emkat, Eden
-Hubert portrait by Raymond
+Hubert portrait by emkat, Eden
-Ferdinand portrait by MeatOfJustice
+Ferdinand portrait by emkat, Eden
 Linhardt portrait by HyperGammaSpaces
 Caspar portrait by emkat, Eden
 Bernadetta portrait by emkat, Eden
 Dorothea portrait by emkat, Eden
 Petra portrait by emkat, Eden
 Dedue portrait by emkat, Eden
-Felix portrait by Melia, Renoud
+Felix portrait by emkat, Eden
 Ashe portrait by emkat, Eden
-Sylvain portrait by CavalryUnits
+Sylvain portrait by emkat, Eden
 Mercedes portrait by Blade
 Annette portrait by emkat, Eden
-Ingrid portrait by AtelierLabs
+Ingrid portrait by emkat, Eden
 Lorenz (FE16) portrait by Tobiki
-Raphael portrait by Stitch
+Raphael portrait by emkat, Eden
 Ignatz portrait by Glaciemnox
 Lysithea portrait by RedBean
 Marianne portrait by Garytop
 Hilda (FE16) portrait by Garytop
-Leonie portrait by Tobiki
+Leonie portrait by emkat, Eden
 Seteth portrait by emkat, Eden
 Flayn portrait by Redbean
 Hanneman portrait by emkat, Eden